hhc97/CSC258_lab_repo/README.md

 If you end up using this resource for your labs, do drop me an email at hc.hu@utoronto.ca, I'd like to know that this has helped someone out :)

 All the best with this insufferable course...

+Note:
+The code for all 7 labs in this repo has been tested and verified to be correct, according to the specification of the Winter 2020 offering.
+Minor changes are made to the lab handouts each offering, but they are trivial and often only require changes to a couple lines of code.